duncanbradley/thesis/intro.md

 Finally, Chapter 6 presents a synthesis of this empirical work, alongside a discussion of implications and future directions.

+—————————————————————————————————————————————————————————

+## Data Visualisation Types

+**Developing data visualisations for any given dataset involves a range of options regarding *which* visualisations to choose.
+Even before considering more nuanced designed choices, the format of a visualisation is an important consideration.
+This can also be considered a design choice.
+There is no exhaustive list, but I will outline some common ones here.
+Wilkinson - a system for formally defining visualisations, through understanding the different characteristics - not just encoding types, but coordinate systems, etc. It’s a theoretical contribution. expresses a visualisation as  the correspondence between variables in a dataset and visual properties.
+Has been influential in the development of ggplot2 (layering), Stata, VegaLite (interaction), D3/observable, Tableau.**

+Bars - for example -
+Line - for example, a time series on
+Pie  - for example, proportion of xxx
+Colour - for example, a choropleth map may show spatial variation. how can I introduce this - encodings?

-## New
+## Defaults

 It is important to remember that data visualisations are created using tools.
 There is huge choice of tools, options within the tools, and they allow users to create visualisations very quickly.
 However, the speed means that the tools can take a lot of shortcuts in terms of design, they don’t always represent data is the best way by default.
 Data visualisation research can be useful for showing the consequences of default settings.

-Heralding centuries old designs by virtue of the fact that they are famous is a testament to the rhetorical power of visualisations, but no guarantee that they communicate data effectively.
-A Brief History of Data Visualization (Friendly, 2008) The history of data visualisation teaches us about the persuasive power of visualisations, rather than the principles of good design.
-Discussion of historical data visualisations is commonplace in lay literature on this topic.
-Shows the importance of studying data visualisations (they are a powerful tool), without actually revealing *why* they are so powerful.

-## Defaults

 Defaults can be powerful, sometimes they might not be altered becuase of a lack of understanding (Shah and Kesan, 2006)